Mae Louise Miller: Childhood in peonage

 When contacted in 2007, a Gordon family member denied Miller's claims.
 Durwood Gordon, who was younger than 12 when the Wall family worked on the Gordon farm, claimed that the family worked for his uncle Willie Gordon (d.
 1950s) and cousin William Gordon (d.
 1991).
 "I just remember [Cain Sr.] was a jolly type, smiling every time I saw him."
 Durwood also denied Miller's claims of rape: "No way, knowing my uncle the way I do.
 I knew him to be good people, good folks, Christian."

 Mae called the experience "pure-D hell", saying, "I feel like my whole life has been taken".
-Harrell believes the family suffered PTSD from their experiences.
+The family suffered PTSD from their experiences, along with other serious harms to their directly affected and kin.

 Life after freedom

 In 1963, Mae married Wallace Miller and sought to start a family.
 A doctor told Mae that she was infertile, possibly from being raped.
 Instead, Mae adopted four children.
 In her 30s, Mae returned to school and learned to read and write.
 In the 1970s, she became a glass-cutter.
 In 2001, Mae attended a slavery reparations campaign meeting that she had thought was a lecture on black history.
 Only then did the Wall family learn that their peonage status had been illegal.

 Annie Wall suggested that shame prevented former peons from coming forward: "Why would you want to tell anybody that you was raped over and all that kind of mess?"
 Mae suggested that they don't want to relive their experiences, and "they don't wanna carry they minds back there."
 For Mae, telling her story brought relief: "It might bring some shame to the family, but it's not a big dark secret anymore."
 Harrell noted that "people are afraid to share their stories" because "many of the same white families who owned these plantations are still running local government and big businesses".
 Harrell argued that "it just isn't worth the risk" to most former peons, so "most situations of this sort go unreported".